My Dad Wrote a Porno: Other

 The team have also been approached about adapting the material into a film.
 Based on the "Footnotes" episodes the team have postulated, "Elijah Wood's playing the youngish man.
 Daisy Ridley's the Duchess.
 Michael Sheen's Dr. Robbins, he was very excited about that.
 Thomas Middleditch wanted to be Dr Robbins too, so they'll have to fight for that.
 Rachel Bloom in prosthetics wanted to be Jim Sterling."
+At the Edinburgh TV Festival, Cooper said they had also considered musical and animated versions of the podcast, and had previously attempted a pilot for a British broadcaster but this had not worked out.

 Belinda's Big Bonus: A Belinda Blinked Game, a boardgame by Amabel Holland, was published by Hollandspiele in October 2025.